bernhardAxonIvy/doc/source/designer-guide/ivyscript/language.rst

 Null Handling / Automatic Object Creation
 -----------------------------------------

-IvyScript supports auto-initialization of the Axon Ivy basic types, i.e. you don't have to create/initialize fields or variables explicitly with ``new`` after declaration. ``Strings`` are initialized to an empty ``String``, ``Numbers`` to zero, ``Lists`` to an empty ``List``.
+IvyScript supports auto-initialization of the Axon Ivy basic types, i.e., you don't have to create/initialize fields or variables explicitly with ``new`` after declaration. ``Strings`` are initialized to an empty ``String``, ``Numbers`` to zero, ``Lists`` to an empty ``List``.